GPIB: Connectors

 IEEE 488 specifies a 24-pin Amphenol-designed micro ribbon connector.
 Micro ribbon connectors have a D-shaped metal shell, but are larger than D-subminiature connectors.
 They are sometimes called "Centronics connectors" after the 36-pin micro ribbon connector Centronics used for their printers.

 One unusual feature of IEEE 488 connectors is they commonly use a "double-headed" design, with male on one side, and female on the other.
 This allows stacking connectors for easy daisy-chaining.
 Mechanical considerations limit the number of stacked connectors to four or fewer, although a workaround involving physically supporting the connectors may be able to get around this.

-They are held in place by screws, either 6-32 UNK (now largely obsolete) or metric M3.5×0.6 threads.
+They are held in place by screws, either #6-32 UNC (now largely obsolete) or metric M3.5×0.6 threads.
 Early versions of the standard suggested that metric screws should be blackened to avoid confusion with the incompatible UTS threads.
 However, by the 1987 revision this was no longer considered necessary because of the prevalence of metric threads.

 The IEC 60625 standard prescribes the use of 25-pin D-subminiature connectors (the same as used for the parallel port on IBM PC compatibles).
 This connector did not gain significant market acceptance against the established 24-pin connector.